AyaLyousfi/xFx/Protocol/README.md

 - **upload[one space][file name][one space][file size][Line Feed]**

 After sending the header, the client shall send the bytes of the file

+## Get Shareable Files
+If the client wants to get list of files shareable by server, then the header will be as following:
+- **shareable[one space]files[Line Feed]**
+When the server receives this header, it looks for the list of shareable files.
+- If there are no files shared files, then the server shall reply with the follwing header:
+  - **NO[one space]SHAREABLE[FILES][Line Feed]**
+- If there is at least one shareble file, then the server shall reply a header as the following:
+  -****